 Bescherming van het milieu: Proper shredding and processing prevent tire stockpiles that pose fire risks and mosquito breeding grounds.
 By processing tires into stable, manageable materials, shredders eliminate these hazards while preventing toxic leaching into groundwater systems.

-Economic Value Creation: Processed tire materials enter diverse markets including playground surfaces, athletic tracks, rubber-modified asphalt, and industrial fuel applications.
+Energiebesparing: Processed tire materials enter diverse markets including playground surfaces, athletic tracks, rubber-modified asphalt, and industrial fuel applications.
 This transformation turns disposal costs into revenue streams while supporting circular economy principles.

 Naleving van de regelgeving: With increasing regulations governing tire disposal, shredding equipment provides the necessary infrastructure for compliance while positioning operators as environmental stewards in their communities.